cortylal/Dataiku_US_census_analysis/README.md

 Thanks to all of these data preprocessing steps, I was able to reduce the number of attributes from 41 to 21, which will considerably simplify the building of a predictive model!

 ## Data visualization
+After I was done with the data preparation, I focused on producing simple but effective visual representation of the data.
+My goal was to highlight which feature had the biggest impact on the final class of an individual, by displaying the class repartition for the main attributes.
+Because some attributes had a lot of possible value, I selected the variables that have a frequency difference between classes superior to a threshold = 15%

+## Predictive model

+## Conclusion